Federal Benefits (FEDVIP) Open Season 2023

-Federal Benefits Open Season 2022 begins November 14 and ends December 12, 2022.
-This open season is for enrolling or changing healthcare under FEDVIP, also known as the Federal Employees Dental and Vision Insurance Program.
+Federal Benefits Open Season is the window of opportunity to enroll in or change healthcare benefits under FEDVIP, also known as the Federal Employees Dental and Vision Insurance Program.
+Open season is typically from mid-November, ending in mid-December.

 This coverage is not the same as TRICARE; it is separate from that health insurance program but may require enrollment in TRICARE for certain options.
 There are some important differences in features compared to FEDVIP.
 It is not safe to assume that the same open season and qualifying life event rules for one program apply to the other.